christopherAlberts/CopyCat/README.md

 ![](Images/CopyCatBanner.png)

-Just make the needed changes in the CopyCatConfig.txt file.
+Just make the needed changes in the CopyCatConfig.txt file and make sure it's kept in the same directory as the .exe file.